-Plot 309 Kekspider Rx Fire
+Plot 309 Kekspider Rx Burn

 Plot 309 is located around Kekekabic Lake in the BWCAW in Lake County (Figure 11).
-The Kekspider Rx Fire was conducted in October, 2010 and totaled 4,961 acres of which approximately 4,270 acres are in the plot.
-The main purpose of the fire was to reduce fuel loads following the July 1999 blowdown event.
-Plot 309 was completely affected by the storm with damage to timber classified as 67-100% across the entire plot.
+The Kekspider Rx Burn was conducted in October, 2010 and totaled 4,961 acres of which approximately 4,270 acres are in the plot.
+The main purpose of the burn was to reduce fuel loads following the July, 1999 blowdown event.
+All of plot 309 was affected by the storm with damage to timber classified as 67-100% across the entire plot.

-In 2013, 1 moose (corrected estimate = 2) were observed on plot 309, part of the Kekspider Rx Fire (Figure 12).
-In 2012, the observed number of moose equaled the corrected number of moose.
+In 2014, 8 moose (corrected estimate = 11) were observed on plot 309, part of the Kekspider Rx Burn (Figure 12).
+Since 2012, almost all moose observations on the plot have been within the perimeter of the burn.
 Aerial observation suggests the fire burned with various intensities across the plot.
 Regeneration following the blowdown and the fire, is generally well in evidence from the air and contains a strong conifer component.
+The topography of the plot is relatively rugged.